NEstelami/ZAPD/README.md

  - `-Wno-foo` disables warnings of type `foo`
  - `-Werror=foo` escalates `foo` to behave like an error
  - `-Weverything` enables all warnings (they may be turned off using `-Wno-` flags afterwards)
- - `-Werror` escalates all warnings to errors
+ - `-Werror` escalates all enabled warnings to errors

 All warning types currently implemented, with their default levels: